-A Minimum Contact Hours (MCH) value of six hours is stipulated for this qualification.
+A Minimum Contact Hours (MCH) value of 12 hours face to face is stipulated for this qualification.
 This follows the guidance provided by the Health and Safety Executive.
-Minimum contact hours are defined as 'time set aside for direct classroom teaching and assessing, excluding breaks'.
+Minimum contact hours are defined as 'time set aside for direct classroom teaching and assessing, excluding breaks.'
 This time does not include: